Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: Assessing the State of Generalization in Deep Metric Learning

 \textbf{Influence of network capacity.} In Fig.~\ref{fig:arch_comp}, we compare different members of the ResNet architecture family~\cite{resnet} with increasing capacity, each of which achieve increasingly higher performance on i.i.d. test benchmarks such as ImageNet \cite{imagenet}, going from a small ResNet18 (R18) over ResNet50 (R50) to ResNet101 (R101) variants.
 As can be seen, while larger network capacity helps to some extent, we observe that performance actually saturates in zero-shot transfer settings, regardless of the DML approach and dataset (in particular also the large scale SOP dataset).
 Interestingly, we also observe that the performance drops with increasing distribution shifts are consistent across network capacity, suggesting that zero-shot generalization is less driven by network capacity but rather conceptual choices of the learning formulation (compare Fig.~\ref{fig:total_shift_comparison}).

 \textbf{Generic representations versus Deep Metric Learning.}

 Recently, self-supervised representation learning has taken great leaps with ever stronger models trained on huge amounts of image~\cite{bit,clip} and language data~\cite{bert,roberta,GPT3}.
 These approaches are designed to learn expressive, well-transferring features and methods like CLIP~\cite{clip} even prove surprisingly useful for zero-shot classification.
 We now evaluate and compare such representations against state-of-the-art DML models to understand if generic representations that are readily available nowadays actually pose an alternative to explicit application of DML.
 We select state-of-the-art self-supervision models \textit{SwAV} \cite{swav} (ResNet50 backbone), CLIP \cite{clip} trained via natural language supervision on a large dataset of 400 million image and sentence pairs (VisionTransformer \cite{vit} backbone), BiT(-M) \cite{bit}, which trains a ResNet50-V2 \cite{bit} on both the standard ImageNet \cite{imagenet} (1 million training samples) and the ImageNet-21k dataset \cite{imagenet,im21k_check} with 14 million training samples and over 21 thousand classes, an EfficientNet-B0 \cite{efficientnet} trained on ImageNet, and a standard baseline ResNet50 network trained on ImageNet.
-We note that none of these representations have been additionally adapted to the benchmark sets and only the pretrained representations are being evaluated, in contrast to the DML approaches which have been trained on the respective train splits.
+Note, that none of these representations has been additionally adapted to the benchmark sets, in contrast to the DML approaches which have been trained on the respective train splits.

 The results presented in Fig.~\ref{fig:pretrained_zeroshot_comp} show large performance differences of the pretrained representations, which are largely dependent on the test dataset.
 While BiT outperforms the DML state-of-the-art on CUB200-2011 without any finetuning, it significantly trails behind the DML models on the other two datasets.
 On CARS196, only CLIP comes close to the DML approaches when the distribution shift is sufficiently large.
 Finally, on SOP, none of these models comes even close to the adapted DML methods.
 This shows how although representations learned by extensive pretraining can offer strong zero-shot generalization, their performance heavily depends on the target dataset and specific model.
 Furthermore, the generalization abilities notably depend on the size of the pretraining dataset (compare e.g. BiT-1k vs BiT-21k or CLIP), which is significantly larger than the number of training images seen by the DML methods.
 We see that only actual training on these datasets provides sufficiently reliable performance.